Get Your COVID-19 Vaccine

 - It is the same brand of vaccine (Pfizer, Moderna, etc.).
-UWG is currently administering the Pfizer vaccine.
+UWG is currently administering the Pfizer and Moderna vaccines.

 - It has been at least three weeks since your first dose of the Pfizer vaccine and four weeks since your first dose of Moderna.

 Individuals who receive their first dose at a UWG Vaccination Event will receive an email when it is time to schedule their appointment for the second dose.